 ○ Owns several domains.

 I often heard the question — is it possible for an architect to exist in mobile applications?
-And this question is so resonant that it is extremely difficult to get a reasoned response to it.
+And this question is so resonant that it is challenging to get a reasoned response to it.
 Can there be an architect who knows only the JavaEE technology stack, or just .NET?
-How these specialists should be called?
+How should these specialists be called?
 Tech leads or something else?

 Consider a situation where a three-person startup has a CEO (chief executive officer), a CTO (chief technical officer), and a CMO (chief marketing officer).
 Can there be a technical officer for one developer?
 Or a marketing officer for a department of one specialist?
 Is it possible to determine whether a fictional rank is in pursuit of a beautiful name or a real necessity?

 Let’s try to answer these questions.
 If there is a post, then there must be job descriptions that the specialist does.
 For architects, we described them in the previous article.

 In large projects, there are posts whose instructions coincide with those described in the above article.
 If the project consists of one or more platforms, each of them requires an expert who will act as a domain architect and perform the following duties:

 ● Identifying the stakeholders on the project.
 It is important to note that a domain architect should select stakeholders that affect his platform and work with them.